remind-me-later/Ceres/README.md

 Required:

-- A C compiler
 - [RGBDS toolchain](https://rgbds.gbdev.io/)

-To build just `make`.
+To build just:

+- Enter the `gb-bootroms` directory and `make`.
+- In the root directory `cargo build --release`

 ## Quick start

-- Enter the `emulator` directory.
 - To run a given `rom.gb` just type `cargo run --release rom.gb`.
 - To see usage of the program: `cargo run --release -- --help`.